Badr, Saudi Arabia

-Badr (Arabic: بدر حنين, romanized: Badr Hunayn) is a governorate in Medina Province, Hejaz, Saudi Arabia.
+Badr (بدر حنين) is a governorate in Medina Province, Hejaz, Saudi Arabia.
 It is located about 130 km from the Islamic holy city of Medina.
-It was the location of the Battle of Badr, between the Quraysh-led polytheists, and the Muslims under the leadership of the Prophet Muhammad, in 624 CE.
+It was the location of the Battle of Badr, between the Quraysh-led polytheists, and the Muslims under the leadership of the Islamic prophet Muhammad, in 624 CE.

 History

 Badr is located 130 kilometers southwest of Medina and lies in a harsh natural landscape of desert plains, steep hills and sand dunes.

-In pre-Islamic times, Badr was part of the night journey from the coast of the Red Sea, along the caravan route from Mecca to Damascus.
+In pre-Islamic times, Badr was part of the route from the coast of the Red Sea, along the caravan route from Mecca to Damascus.

 Badr was once known for its wells.
 On March 13, 624 (17 Ramadan 2 AH), the Battle of Badr occurred when 313 men encountered outnumbering Meccan forces of the pagan Quraysh army.
-The engagement resulted in a victory for the Muslims under the command of Muhammad, the last prophet of Islam.
+The engagement resulted in a victory for the Muslims under the command of Muhammad.

 Climate

 Badr has hot desert climate (Köppen climate classification BWh). with Extremely hot long summers and mild winters.
 In winter; nights temperatures tend to be 13 C. In Mid-summers, temperatures above 42 °C are not unusual.
 Annual rainfall is low, with rain most commonly occurring in November through February.